 – Basingstoke Mayor Diane Taylor is encouraging people to join in the international Cry for Peace at 6.55pm.

 She will be streaming the address live on social media at the same time as dignitaries around the world.

 – In Gloucester, a series of videos will be shared by Gloucester City Council, looking back at the Second World War, including the incredible contribution of the Gloster Aircraft Company, which manufactured thousands of Hawker fighter planes.

 – In the North East, residents of Newcastle and Gateshead will be able to look out at the Tyne Bridge, which will be lit up in red, white and blue.

 – Derby City Council will be broadcasting a special pre-recorded dedication service to mark VE Day at 2.45pm on Facebook.

-– In East Anglia, King’s Lynn and West Norfolk Borough Council is holding online 1940s dance classes along with an ARP warden plane-spotting quiz as part of its celebrations.
+– In East Anglia, King’s Lynn & West Norfolk Borough Council is holding online 1940s dance classes along with an ARP Warden plane-spotting quiz as part of its celebrations.